dslemay/gatsby-themes/packages/gatsby-theme-dslemay-core/README.md

 To install this theme run the command below.

-- Yarn `yarn add -D gatsby-theme-dslemay-core`
+- Yarn: `yarn add gatsby-theme-dslemay-core`
-- NPM `npm i -D gatsby-theme-dslemay-core`
+- NPM: `npm i gatsby-theme-dslemay-core`

 Once installed, your `gatsby-config.js` will need to be updated to use the theme.
 This can be done by adding the following code.